adam-jr/relative-strength/README.md

-# NOTE: I (adam-jr) made extensive changes on this fork.
+I've made extensive changes on this fork.
 The below probably is no longer relevant.
 ---

 # relative-strength